surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Adding Global Filters

- Global filter specify a filter value in saved report. the report data is retrieved based on filter applied in analysis section, but if the da if in data analysis we derive a filter but if the data of the report should be retrieved with a different filter value dashboard global filters
+ Global filter specify a filter value in saved report. the report data is retrieved based on filter applied in analysis section, but if the data retr if in data analysis we derive a filter but if the data of the report should be retrieved with a different filter value dashboard global filters
 **Example **
 Here we applied global filter to **Sum count equals to 4** in Analysis section.